rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/deliverables/protocol.md

 | UPDATE              | Update on the new map status | --
 | END_GAME            | Win/Lose notification | --

-Note that all the commands "order" to do something but this "forced actions" can also be game updates that the client should process, for example a map change.
+Note that all the commands "order" to do something but this "forced actions" can also be game updates that the clientDELETE should process, for example a map change.

 ## Errors